 More than any other equipment in the outdoors, running shoes are an extremely personal choice.
-A shoe loved by one may be loathed by another.
+A shoe loved by one may be loathed by others.
 And with so many options, it can be hard to know where to begin.
 Here are some guidelines and ways to make shoe buying easier.

 Trail-Running Shoe Buyer’s Guide

-1. Try On Several Pairs
+1. Try on Several Pairs

 This is the most important thing you can do when buying running shoes.
 Everyone’s feet are different, and the only way to know if they really fit is to get them on.
 If you can’t try on many shoes, at least read as many reviews as possible from various sources.

-With this in mind, if you find a shoe you really love and have used for significant miles, consider buying a couple pairs up front.
+With this in mind, if you find a shoe you really love and have used for significant miles, consider buying a couple of pairs up front.
 Brands are under constant pressure to evolve, so the shoe you fell in love with this season may not be around the next.

 Buying online?
 Double-check the return policy and consider ordering the two pairs closest to your size with the plan to return one.

-2. Set Realistic Trail Running Goals
+2. Set Realistic Trail-Running Goals

 Before buying shoes, ask yourself one question: “What will I actually use these for?”
 If you dream of running a 100-miler one day, but realistically will use the shoes for 5-mile training loops around your local park, buy shoes for the latter usage first.